Tinkerforge/warp-charger/docs.warp-charger.com/docs/modbus/beispiele.md

 from pymodbus.constants import Endian from pymodbus.payload   import BinaryPayloadDecoder

-# Register for power in Watt.
+# Register for power in Watt
 REGISTER_POWER = 2002

 # Create client object and connect to it